New Jersey Meadowlands Commission: Land protections in the district

 The NJMC has acquired more than 1800 acre of the remaining wetlands in the Meadowlands District for preservation and enhancement.
 The Skeetkill Creek Marsh in Ridgefield, Harrier Meadow in North Arlington, and Mill Creek Marsh in Secaucus have been restored or enhanced through the agency's efforts.
 Goals of restorations include increased tidal flow, the reduction of phragmites, and greater use of the site by estuarine species of fish, waterfowl, and shorebirds.

 According to a report by the New Jersey Audubon Society, the Meadowlands is a major part of the Atlantic Flyway migration route.
 Two hundred and sixty five species of birds including great and snowy egrets, tree swallow, peregrine falcon, osprey, black-crowned night heron, ruddy duck, red-tailed hawk, double-crested cormorant, and American bald eagle have been spotted in the Meadowlands.

 Many of these species can be seen from the 100 acre of park lands and 8 mi of trails that have been constructed by the NJMC for public access, environmental education, conservation and enhancement.
 These parks include Richard W. DeKorte Park in Lyndhurst, home to a butterfly garden, World Trade Center Memorial, overlook of New York City, several trails, the NJSEA Meadowlands Environment Center, an educational facility, and the William D. McDowell Observatory.

-Other parks in the region include Laurel Hill County Park in Secaucus, Kearny Marsh in Kearny, River Barge Park and Marina in Carlstadt and the Richard P. Kane Natural Area.
+Other parks in the region include Laurel Hill County Park in Secaucus, Kearny Marsh in Kearny, River Barge Park and Marina in Carlstadt and the Steven R. Rothman Overlook and Preserve at the Richard P. Kane Natural Area.